JustinMatters/SmallProjects/README.md

 ## NPC_name_generator.ipynb

 A small Jupyter notebook which downloads a zipped file of real names from the internet and uses an N-grams approach to create new synthetic names

+## curve_fitting.ipynb

+A Jupyter notebook demonstrating how to use scipy.optimize.curve_fit